alfnsnff/Srvstu/README.md

 - **backend/**: Contains the FastAPI backend code.
 - **frontend/**: Contains the Next.js frontend code.

 Feel free to modify the code and adapt it according to your needs!
+[Collaborators Only!!]